How to free range your chickens: pros, cons and which setting works best?

 It is, after all, what chickens originally did in the wild.

-There are drawbacks, of course, but you may be surprised to know that there has been some specific research about the benefits of free ranging for chickens, their eggs and the environment.
+You may be surprised to know that there has been some specific research about the benefits of free ranging for chickens, their eggs and the environment.

 And you'll be pleased to know it's one you can create in your own garden or back yard.